CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/activities/WIL/index.md

 Attendees: 8

-A talk/presentation on "What is Linux" was given to the Coranado Middle School Cyber Patriot Teams by Rex Bouwense at the Coranado School library on the 21st of October 2016.
+A talk/presentation on "What is Linux" was given to the Coronado Middle School Cyber Patriot Teams by Rex Bouwense at the Coronado School library on the 21st of October 2016.